grzm/awyeah-api/docs/porting-decisions.markdown

 property at the command line.

 The solution I've arrived at is to drop "host" from the headers in the http-client itself and not set it.
-The java.net.http.HttpRequest builder sets the host from the value in the URI, which is the value we want anyway.
-The com.grzm.awyeah.client/Client instance builds a request map including "host" in the headers, creates the appropriate signture taking the "host" header into account, submits the request map to the com.grzm.awyeah.http-client, and the http-client just ignores the "host" header.
-The signature header included in the request map is set, and the "host" header is set by the HttpRequest builder.
+The `java.net.http.HttpRequest` builder sets the host from the value in the URI, which is the value we want anyway.
+The `com.grzm.awyeah.client/Client` instance builds a request map including `host` in the headers, creates the appropriate signture taking the `host` header into account, submits the request map to the `com.grzm.awyeah.http-client`, and the http-client just ignores the `host` header.
+The signature header included in the request map is set, and the `host` header is set by the `HttpRequest` builder.

 ## Other considerations